jonashackt/molecule-ansible-azure/README.md

 #### Authenticate gcloud CLI against GCP

-As we can't use the interactive mode of `gcloud auth login` on TravisCI, we need to find another option!
-Luckily the example project https://github.com/GoogleCloudPlatform/continuous-deployment-demo contains the needed steps:

-We use encrypted service account credentials to authenticate gcloud CLI non-interactively like this: `gcloud auth activate-service-account --key-file client-secret.json`
+As we can't use the interactive mode of `gcloud auth login` on TravisCI, we use encrypted service account credentials to authenticate gcloud CLI non-interactively like this: `gcloud auth activate-service-account --key-file client-secret.json`

 So let's do it!
 First we need to encrypt our service account .json key file.
 [There's a documentation on how to encrypt files in TravisCI](https://docs.travis-ci.com/user/encrypting-files/) - and here's the fast way:

-Install TravisCI CLI locally:
+Install TravisCI CLI on your local machine (__not on Travis!__):

 ```
 brew install travis
 ```

-Then login the CLI to your Travis account:
+Then login the CLI to your Travis account locally:

 ```
 travis login